FAC7/READMEs/week9/PropsAndState/Props-State.md

-## Basic understanding of state and props
+## Great understanding of state and props

 #### Props